vesoft-inc/nebula/docs/nebula-design-concepts.md

 The process corresponding to the query engine is nebula-graphd, which consists of nodes that are stateless, equally privileged and isolated from each other.

-The main function of the Query Engine layer is to analysis the nGQL text sent by the client and generate an execution plan through lexical analysis (Lexer) and parsing (Parser).
-Then the execution plan will be passed to the the execution engine.
+Query engine accepts the message from the client and generates the query plan after lexical analysis (Lexer), parsing (Parser) and query optimization.
+Then the execution plan will be passed to the execution engine.
 The query execution engine takes the query plans and interacts with meta server and the storage engine to retrieve the schema and data.

-The main optimizations of the Query Engine layer are:
+The main optimizations of the query engine are:

 - Asynchronous and parallel execution

       I/O operations and network transmission are time-consuming.
-Thus asynchronous and parallel operations are adopted in Nebula Query Engine to guarantee quality of service (QoS).Also, a separate resource pool is set for each query to avoid the long tail effect of those time-consuming queries.
+Thus asynchronous and parallel operations are adopted in Nebula query engine to guarantee quality of service (QoS).Also, a separate resource pool is set for each query to avoid the long tail effect of those time-consuming queries.

 - Pushing down computation